charmoniumQ/PROBE/docs/benchmark_suite/README.md

   Prior work uses compilation of Apache or of Linux.
   We added compilation of several other packages (any package in Spack) to our benchmark.
   Compiling packages is a good use-case for a provenance tracer, because a user might trial-and-error multiple compile commands and not remember the exact sequence of "correct" commands;
-  the provenance tracker would be able to recall the commands which did not get overwritten, so the user can know what commands "actually worked".
-[DSK: this reminds me of VisTrails from Utah]
+  the provenance tracker would be able to recall the commands which did not get overwritten, so the user can know what commands "actually worked". ^[DSK: this reminds me of VisTrails from Utah]

 In order to reduce the amount of work needed to reduce the amount of time it takes for the now numerous benchmarks to run for future work, we implement a subsetting procedure based on Yi's methodology (vectorization $\to$ standardization $\to$ PCA $\to$ hierarchical clustering) [@yiEvaluatingBenchmarkSubsetting2006a], such that the resulting subset contains almost as much predictive information as the full set.